 The GATT was created in 1948 to expand economic activity by reducing tariffs and other barriers to trade.
-The Uruguay Round agreements built on past successes by reducing tariffs by roughly one-third across the board and by expanding the GATT framework to include additional agreements.
+The Uruguay Round agreements built on past successes by reducing tariffs by roughly one-third across the board and by expanding the GATT framework to include additional agreements under the newer WTO.

 The three pillars of the WTO are:

 1. trade in goods (the area covered by the GATT),

 2. the agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) in overseeing each of the main areas of intellectual property, and